abonte/protopdebug/README.md

 python data_preprocessing.py --seed 0 bird -i datasets/CUB_200_2011 --classes 001 002 003 004 005
 ```

-The data pipeline perform the following operations:
+The data pipeline performs the following operations:
  1. Crop the images using information from `bounding_boxes.txt` (included in the dataset)
  2. Split the cropped images into training and test sets, using `train_test_split.txt` (included in the dataset)
  3. Put the cropped training images in the directory `./datasets/cub200_cropped/train_cropped/`